X-zhangyang/Real-World-Masked-Face-Dataset/README.md

 Part of the original samples has been uploaded to this github website.
 RWFMD_part_1 can be downloaded directly.
 RWFMD_part_2 (4 compressed files) and RWFMD_part_3 (3 compressed files) need to download all compressed files before decompressing them.

 More labeled face samples are illustrated as follows: (different from raw samples in github) Different from the facial mask recognition (or detection) dataset, the masked face recognition dataset must include multiple masked and unmasked face images of the same subject.
 To this end, we have established two kinds of masked face recognition datasets.
+You can also download these datasets from the link below.

+Download link: https://pan.baidu.com/s/1Vly3K-0qjlB6M2lenTZ8PA Password: xhze

 (1)	Real-world masked face recognition dataset: We crawled the samples from the website.
 After cleaning and labeling, it contains 5,000 masked faces of 525 people and 90,000 normal faces.